Anthea Turner: Television

 Attempting to revive her career, Turner presented BBC One's short-lived Saturday-evening programme Your Kids Are in Charge in 2000 with her sister Wendy Turner-Webster.
 The following year, she participated in Celebrity Big Brother, and was the third contestant to be evicted, after Chris Eubank and Vanessa Feltz.

 In February 2006, Turner made a television comeback on BBC Three in Anthea Turner: Perfect Housewife, where she taught disorganised-house women and men how to clean and run their houses.
 The series was accompanied by three related books.
 Later in 2006, she appeared as a guest on BBC Two's music-based panel show Never Mind the Buzzcocks.

 In April 2009, Turner appeared on the ITV reality show Hell's Kitchen with Marco Pierre White, alongside her then husband Grant Bovey.
 Turner also presented the show Help Me Anthea, I'm Infested for BBC Three, as she advised people whose homes have been overrun by pests.
 Turner took part in the first series of the Channel 4 game show The Jump in 2013.
 The show saw twelve celebrities take part in winter sports.
 The show is set in a mountainside in Austria.

 On 23 August 2015, she replaced Anne Diamond and Sian Welby as the host of the Health Lottery draws on Channel 5.
 Welby later returned on 2 October and Anthea Turner was dropped from the line-up.

 Turner took part in a special celebrity edition of Channel 4's First Dates on 12 October 2015, in aid of Stand Up to Cancer.

 On 20 November 2017, Turner appeared on the BBC show Celebrity Antiques Road Trip in an episode set in Staffordshire and Cheshire.
 In 2018, she appeared on the Channel 5 show Celebs in Solitary, where she attempted to spend five days in solitary confinement.

+In August 2025, Turner fronted a show on the shopping channel Must Have Ideas, a channel which sells items to improve the home.

+Turner is currently an ambassador for Crystal Care Collection, a care home company with homes across England and Wales, and appeared in TV advertisements for the brand in 2026.